 The movie plot, based on Alan Moore’s 1980s graphic novel, takes place in futuristic Britain under the rule of a dictatorial-fascist regime.
 The protagonist of the film (V) hides his face with a mask of the 17th-century British revolutionary Guy Fawkes, who has since become a revolutionary symbol and has been used by many demonstrators around the world.

 London is a policed state run by a corrupt fascist government after the world war.
-V has had enough and decided to use terrorist tactics to fight the oppressing government he now lives under.
+V has had enough and decided to use terrorist tactics to fight the oppressive government he now lives under.

 He has become one of the most notorious vigilantes to ever live.
 Used to working alone, things change when he saves Evey from the secret police and finds himself a partner in his war against the country’s oppressors.